mist64/thewave/README.md

 ## License

-Copy this code, rearrange it, organize it, steal it, whatever... take it and build some exciting new applications for GEOS and Wheels users.
-There's a great deal of excitement left in these old computers.
+"Copy this code, rearrange it, organize it, steal it, whatever... take it and build some exciting new applications for GEOS and Wheels users.
+There's a great deal of excitement left in these old computers." ([SourceReadMe.txt](SourceReadMe.txt).)

 ## This Repository